MacDue/Mank-Spec/spec/types.md

 Note that once a reference is bound, there's no way to change the reference to point to another value.

-References can only be assigned to lvalues, which are values that have a memory address (so can appear on the _left_ of an assigment).
+References can only be assigned to lvalues, which are values that have a memory address (so can appear on the _left_ of an assignment).
 All other values are rvalues.
 For example, a named variable has a memory address, but a literal expression does not.

 The current binding points are: